WWW.MADGAV.ORG

 Castor oil plant (fatsia japonica)

-Fully hardy in the UK, mine was moved due to its previous location being too dry, warm and sunny.
-It was about to give up the ghost but now seems to be growing on reasonably well.
+Should be fully hardy here, mine was moved due to its previous location being too dry, warm and sunny.
+It was about to give up the ghost but now seems to be growing on quite well.

 Rheum palmatum - ornamental rhubarb (not edible)